manaswinisxccal/Bifurcation-Analysis/README.md

-# Saddle-Node Bifurcation Analysis in Tumour-Immune Checkpoint Model
+# Saddle-Node Bifurcation Analysis in Tumour-Immune-Checkpoint-Inhibitor Model

 This repository implements a 2D non-linear system of ordinary differential equations (ODEs) derived from foundational paradigms in mathematical oncology (Kuznetsov et al., 1994).
 It models the non-linear dynamic interactions between an immunogenic tumour population ($T$) and active effector immune cells ($E$) under the influence of an immunotherapy drug dosage parameter ($D$).